Financial Literacy Month: Ignorance is Not Bliss

 So, how do I keep my track of my actual account balance since checks don’t post in real time like when I use my debit card?
 I could keep meticulous records after each purchase and for future transactions, but let’s be real.
 College was hard enough with 17 units, a job, an internship, and learning to adult…that wasn’t going to be practical for me.
 So I came up with another idea:

 A check writing account!
 I opened a checking and savings account at the local credit union, and dedicated it to specifically writing checks.
 So every month I would transfer the money for rent over to my check writing account, write the check so I drop it off at the office and voila!
 No more stress over check writing.
 And to this day, I still use this strategy and I haven’t had an overdraft fee since then.
+This simple mental accounting trick worked wonders because it separated my everyday spending money from my fixed obligations.

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *